Briarhill Veterinary Clinic is a dedicated small animal practice

 Orla is our head veterinary nurse here in Briarhill.
 She hails from Ballinderreen and qualified from UCD in 2017.
 After an intership in the veterinary hospital she started working in Briarhill in September 2017.
 She is a real animal lover, with two horses, two dogs and a cat at home to mind.
 She has a keen interest in emergency nursing and loves giving our sickest patients some much needed TLC.

 Outside work Orla enjoys a range of sports including camogie and athletics.

 Rebecca (or as we call her, Becca), one of our veterinary nurses, joined the practice in 2019 after completing her nursing degree in Letterkenny.
 Becca has a real love for her patients and never forgets a furry face!
-She is fur-mom to an amazing puppy called Pepper and enjoys teaching her new tricks!
+She is fur-mom to two amazing dogs -Pepper and Charlie – and enjoys teaching them new tricks!

 Becca has a keen interest in nutrition and weight management as well as general nursing and provides free of charge weight clinics to pets.

-Outside work Becca enjoys walking her dog and meeting up with friends.
+Outside work Becca enjoys walking her dogs and meeting up with friends.